Dinner For Two

 WAITRESS

 Can I sit with you?
-We’re slow today and I’d like to hear about her
+We’re slow today, and I’d like to hear about her.

 JAMES

-[smiles widely and gestures for her to sit]
+(Smiles widely and gestures for her to sit.)

-I would love to!
+I would love that!

 JAMES